 How can landlords avoid paying tenancy renewal fees?

-The easiest way landlords can avoid paying tenancy renewal fees is to make sure that their letting agent doesn’t renew the tenancy unecessarily and stipulate that you are happy for the tenancy to become a statutory periodic tenancy at the expiry of the fixed term.
-You should remember not all agents charge landlords a renewal fee.
+The easiest way landlords previously avoided paying tenancy renewal fees is to make sure that their letting agent doesn’t renew the tenancy unecessarily and stipulate that you are happy for the tenancy to become a statutory periodic tenancy at the expiry of the fixed term.
+You should remember that not all agents charged landlords a renewal fee.
 Some will just charge the tenant others may charge both the landlord and the tenant (you need to read the agency agreement carefully).
 If the contract is not clear about charging these tenancy renewal fees and then the letting agent comes along and tries to slap you with a fee then the legislation has now been clarified so that a landlord has rights to argue that they do not need to pay as a result of the Consumer Protection from Unfair Trading Regulations (2008)

 The website Tenants Voice gives a few good examples of the ways unscrupulous letting agents make extra cash from tenants but it also applies to landlords too as many charge both for the same things:

 • A penalty payment if you don’t pay the rent by standing order